 Invitations.
 Develop an invitation graphic that can be delivered via email to your new members.
 Hi-resolution versions of the Pi Sigma Alpha logos are available to chapters upon request.

-Centennial Ritual of Induction.
-Use the centennial ritual document to connect the event to the PI Sigma Alpha centennial.
+Induction script.
+Use the ritual document to connect the event to the Pi Sigma Alpha centennial.
 Script out who will play what role in the process.

 Customized Background.
-The National Office is happy to offer backgrounds for you and/or your officers to use during the online induction ceremony.
-Reach out to the national office help or advice.
+The National Office is happy to offer backgrounds for you and/or your officers to use for virtual induction ceremonies.